vivek235/Custom-Commad-Internsctl/README.md

- Configuration of Custom_commands.sh in Linux system 1.nano~/.bash_profile
+ Configuration of Custom_commands.sh in Linux system
+1. nano ~/.bash_profile
 Open the bash file in nano editor
-2.Copy paste the script or write down the script or write down the script and save it by using ctrl+o Enter then ctrl+x
+2. Copy paste the script or write down the script and save it by using ctrl+o and Click Enter Then click ctrl+x to exit the nano editor.
-3.source~/.bash_profile
+3. source ~/.bash_profile
 Update the source file
-4.Run the commands
+4. Run the custom commands.